Christmas service 2016

 The exit doors leading to the flower courtyard will be opened at the end of a service.
 All mourners should depart through these doors to avoid any interference with the following service.
 The funeral director is expected to ensure the chapel is vacated of mourners by the end of booked service time to enable the next service to start on time.

-If it appears that a funeral cortege is so delayed that other funerals would be disrupted, the Crematorium Manager has the right to postpone the service.
+If it appears that a funeral cortege is so delayed that other funerals would be disrupted, the Bereavement Service Manager and Registrar has the right to postpone the service.
 The service will be re-arranged later on the same day, after discussion with all parties.

 Crematorium staff are always willing to discuss the individual requirements of any service.
 However, enquiries should be made prior to the day of the funeral.